McCann's grand slam lifts Tigers to 9-3 win over Angels

 Boyd walked three and struck out four.

-Angels catcher Martin Maldonado and manager Mike Scioscia were ejected in the seventh after Maldonado was called out on strikes.
+Angels catcher Martin Maldonado and Scioscia were both ejected in the seventh after Maldonado was called out on strikes.

 TRANSACTIONS